Accelerate food, pharmaceutical and particle analysis with Raman imaging

 The use of Raman microscopy for automated particle analyses will then be described, with a focus on the finding, classifying and identifying of particle components.
 Investigations of this sort are especially important in establishing the purity of raw materials, such as water, used in the production of foods, drinks and pharmaceuticals.
 The varieties of packaging in which those products are distributed are also of interest as they influence the shelf life of their contents and are a potential source of microplastics in the environment.
 Employing the advantages of Raman microscopy to investigate particulate samples holds great promise in accelerating the workflow, refining the precision and amplifying the analytical power of such measurements.

-Relevant application examples of the technique from food science, pharmaceutical research and microplastics research will then be presented, showing its versatility and speed.
+Relevant application examples of the technique from food science, pharmaceutical research and microplastics research are presented, showing its versatility and speed.

 Key learning points: